-Norwich City Council has three associate companies; NPS Norwich Limited, Norwich Norse Environmental Limited and Norwich Norse Building Limited-see disclosure of services produced in note 47.
+Norwich City Council has three associate companies; NPS Norwich Limited, Norwich Norse Environmental Limited and Norwich Norse Building Limited- see disclosure of services produced in note 47.
 In line with the service level agreements, Norwich City Council is entitled to an amount equivalent to 50% of any pre-tax profits as a discount on charges.
 An estimate of the pre-tax discounts has been accrued in the accounts.
 There is no other entitlement to the Council in terms of dividends or rights to retained earnings.
-The draft unaudited performance of the associates is shown below and will be updated for the audited accounts.
+The draft unaudited performance of the associates is shown below.